Flyers-Islanders stream: 2020 NHL Stanley Cup Second Round

-NBCSN’s coverage of the 2020 Stanley Cup Playoffs continues with Saturday’s Second Round matchup between the Flyers and Islanders.
-Coverage begins at 7 p.m.
-ET on NBCSN.
+NBC’s coverage of the 2020 Stanley Cup Playoffs continues with Sunday’s Second Round matchup between the Flyers and Islanders.
+Coverage begins at 8 p.m.
+ET on NBC.
 Watch the Flyers-Islanders stream on the NBC Sports app by clicking here.

-The Flyers blew a two-goal third-period lead, but Philippe Myers scored 2:41 into overtime for Philadelphia to even the series.
-Philly jumped out to a 3-0 lead in the first period behind back-to-back goals from Kevin Hayes and then Sean Couturier’s first of this postseason.
-Trailing by two with under nine minutes to go in regulation, Anthony Beauvillier cut the deficit in half with his seventh of these playoffs, followed by trade deadline acquisition Jean-Gabriel Pageau tying the game with 2:09 remaining.
+The Islanders reclaimed the series lead with a 3-1 win last night, scoring three unanswered goals in the final two periods.
+Leo Komarov scored the eventual game winner with 5.1 seconds left in the second period after fourth liner Matt Martin tied the game earlier in the period.
+The Isles got insurance early in the third with an Anders Lee goal while Semyon Varlamov stood tall in net, making 12 of his 26 saves in the final period.

-Semyon Varlamov, who had been the only Islanders goalie to see the ice this postseason, was pulled in the first after allowing three goals on 10 shots.
-Thomas Greiss, who split time with Varlamov during the regular season, stopped all 18 shots he faced in regulation and 20 of 21 overall.
+After getting pulled in Game 2, Varlamov was back in net for the Isles and stopped 26 of 27 shots.
+He lost the second half of the only prior back-to-back the Islanders have had this postseason, stopping 19 of 22 shots in a 3-2 loss to Florida in the Qualifying Round.

 [NBC 2020 STANLEY CUP PLAYOFF HUB]